GGonnerman/CS4550_Compiler/README.md

 - `tests/test_position.py`: contains a few tests for the position tracker
 - `tests/test_parser.py`: contains a number of tests for the parser
 - `tests/test_semantic_analyzer.py`: contains a number of tests for the semantic analyzer
+- `tests/test_compiler.py`: contains a number of tests for the full compiler
+- `tests/tm-cli-go`: a tm runner used in as part of the compiler testing
 - `tests/programs/`: contains professor provided klein programs (used in testing)

 ## Interested in Code Generation, TM, and Memory Management?